ooples/pine_script_docs/source/essential/Arrays.rst

 Arrays in Pine can be sized dynamically, so the number of elements in the array can be modified within one iteration of the script on a bar, and vary across bars.
 Multiple arrays can be used in the same script.
 The size of arrays is limited to 100,000.

-.. note:: We will use "beginning" of an array to designate index 0, and "end" of an array to designate the array's element with the highest index value.
+.. note:: We will use *beginning* of an array to designate index 0, and *end* of an array to designate the array's element with the highest index value.
 We will also extend the meaning of *array* to include array IDs, for the sake of brevity.